Getting Started

 Start Testing

 Launch your first penetration test!
-The agent will analyze your source code, map the attack surface, and test your application.
+The agent will analyze your source code, map the attack surface, and test your application using the hybrid methodology.

 Understanding Test Results